 Metering Required

-Subject to section 5.2, there shall be Metering for every Receipt Point, Delivery Point and Bi-directional Point, which shall measure Gas directly and not by difference or in any other indirect manner.
+Subject to section 5.2, there shall be Metering for every Receipt Point, Delivery Point and Bi-directional Point, which shall measure Gas quantities by direct measurement only and not by difference.

 Where it believes that installing Metering would be technically impractical or uneconomic, First Gas may elect not to install Metering at a Delivery Point.
 In that event, First Gas may require each Shipper using that Delivery Point to provide it at the end of each Month with that Shipper’s daily delivery quantities, determined by:

-the Shipper itself (for example by aggregating the consumption of its customers downstream of that Delivery Point; or
+the Shipper itself (for example by aggregating the consumption of its customers downstream of that Delivery Point); or

 the Allocation Agent, where relevant,

-and each Shipper shall do so by the time stipulated in the DRR by which a Shipper must provide its customers’ consumption data to the Allocation Agent.
+and each Shipper shall do so by the time stipulated in the DRR at the time by which a Shipper must provide its customers’ consumption data to the Allocation Agent.

 Unscheduled Testing of Metering

-Subject to section 5.4, a Shipper who uses a Receipt Point, Delivery Point or Bi-directional Point (Requesting Party) may request First Gas to carry out an unscheduled test of Metering.
-First Gas shall comply with that request, provided that it shall not be required to do so where it has tested that Metering within 30 days of the request, nor shall it be required to undertake an unscheduled test of Metering more frequently than once every 9 months.
-Where it undertakes an unscheduled test of Metering, First Gas will allow the Requesting Party or its representative to be present and provide the Requesting Party with the test results.
+Subject to section 5.4, a Shipper who uses a Receipt Point, Delivery Point or Bi-directional Point (Requesting Party) may request First Gas to carry out (or request the carrying out of) an unscheduled test of Metering.
+First Gas shall comply with that request, provided that it shall not be required to undertake any unscheduled test of any Metering within one Month before or one Month after any scheduled testing or in any event more frequently than once every three Months.
+Where it undertakes an unscheduled test of Metering, First Gas will allow the Requesting Party or its representative to be present, and provide the Requesting Party with the test results as soon as reasonably practicable (and in any event within 5 Business Days of such test results being available to First Gas).
 Where the Metering is found to be:

-Accurate, the Requesting Party will reimburse First Gas for all direct costs incurred by First Gas in undertaking the unscheduled testing; and
+Accurate, the Requesting Party will reimburse First Gas for all direct costs incurred by First Gas in undertaking the unscheduled testing; or

 Inaccurate, First Gas shall: